Bachelor's degree program in Information Systems

 The German-language Bachelor's degree course in Information Systems provides in-depth specialist knowledge of how business processes can be designed and challenges in companies solved with the help of computer science.

 The Bachelor's degree course in Information Systems is a full-time, on-campus course with a standard period of study of six semesters (three years) and leads to a Bachelor of Science (B.Sc.) degree.
+This can be followed by a Master's degree in Information Systems at our faculty.

 Directly to the application in the TU Dortmund University campus portal